New White Paper! Embedded Finance for Credit Unions and Regional Banks: A Building-Block Approach – in partnership with American Banker

 Nimbler startups benefit from agility.
 Yet, they have nothing to fall back on when things go wrong, so must succeed and continue to succeed to survive.
 On the other hand, they only need to fail once, and they’re out of business.

-While your financial super-tanker can survive any storm, a high wind will see the nimble speedboats fleeing for shore.
-We can see this with the recent spate of redundancies announced by Klarna, anticipating a coming UK recession.
+While your financial supertanker can survive any storm, a high wind will see the nimble speedboats flee for shore.
+Klarna recently announced a spate of redundancies, anticipating a coming UK recession.

 The future’s still bright for incumbents